bezhan2009/DataGen/README.md

 ### Description

-**DataGen** is a library developed by your team for generating random data of various types.
+**DataGen** is a library for generating random data of various types.
 It provides simple and convenient methods for creating random strings, numbers, lists, and other data types.

 ### Key Features